Country Report China

 Strengths (+) and weaknesses (-)

-China’s GDP per capita is still relatively low and large parts of the country still need to be developed further.
-As a result, GDP growth is expected to remain strong, although policy reforms will be needed to sustain growth in the longer term.
+China’s GDP per capita is still relatively low and the country has so far moved up gradually on the technological ladder.
+As a result, GDP growth is likely to remain strong, although we expect growth to decline gradually and policy reforms will be needed to sustain growth in the longer term.

 (+) Exceptionally strong external (liquidity) position

-China’s vast amount of FX reserves, amounting to USD 3,331bn end-2012, and low external debt give it an exceptionally strong external creditor position.
+China’s vast amount of FX reserves, amounting to USD 3,888bn at the end of the third quarter of 2014, and low external debt give it an exceptionally strong external creditor position.
 External liquidity risk is very low.

-China has to change its growth model and increase market forces in its economy to reduce inefficiencies and ensure sustainable growth in the future.
+China has to change its growth model to reduce inefficiencies and ensure sustainable growth in the future.
 However, China has so far lagged in the implementation of many vital reforms to make growth sustainable.

 (-) Weak accountability of the government